ms32035/firefly-iii-client/docs/BudgetsApi.md

 # Create an instance of the API class
 api_instance = firefly_iii_client.BudgetsApi(firefly_iii_client.ApiClient(configuration))
 page = 1 # int | Page number.
 The default pagination is 50. (optional)
-start = '2018-09-17' # str | A date formatted YYYY-MM-DD, to get info on how much the user has spent.
-You must submit both start and end.  (optional) end = '2018-12-31' # str | A date formatted YYYY-MM-DD, to get info on how much the user has spent.
+start = '2013-10-20' # date | A date formatted YYYY-MM-DD, to get info on how much the user has spent.
+You must submit both start and end.  (optional) end = '2013-10-20' # date | A date formatted YYYY-MM-DD, to get info on how much the user has spent.
 You must submit both start and end.  (optional)

 try:
     # List all budgets.
-    api_response = api_instance.get_budgets(page=page, start=start, end=end)
+    api_response = api_instance.list_budget(page=page, start=start, end=end)
     pprint(api_response)
 except ApiException as e:
-    print("Exception when calling BudgetsApi->get_budgets: %s\n" % e)
+    print("Exception when calling BudgetsApi->list_budget: %s\n" % e)
 ```

 ### Parameters